agiledev-students-fall2022/project-proposal-wasm/README.md

 ### Project title

-interative simulation application on browser
+simulation on browser

 ### What and why?

-an online game or virtual reality that can support multiple users</br>
+an online game</br>
 through building this application, aim to gain a better understanding of unix/linux networking interface, protocols, and rendering algorithms

 ### For whom?